Robust entanglement detection in arbitrary two-mode Gaussian state: a Stokes-like operator-based approach: Appendix

 where $\rho_r$ is expressed in the number state basis and $\bar{n}_r$ is the mean photon number of the thermal state.
 Displaced squeezed thermal state $\rho^{DS}_r$ is obtained after applying a unitary transformation $\hat{U}_r=\hat{D}(\alpha_r)\hat{S}(\xi_r)$ on the state $\rho_r,$ where $\hat{D}(\alpha_r)$ is a displacement operator: $\hat{D}(\alpha_r)=\exp\left(\alpha_r\hat{a}_r^{\dagger}-\alpha_r^*\hat{a}_r\right),$ and $\hat{S}(\xi_r)$ is a squeezing operator: $\hat{S}(\xi_r)=\exp\frac{1}{2} \left(\xi_r^*\hat{a}_r^2-\xi_r\hat{a}^{\dagger2}_r\right).$ Here $\alpha_r=d_re^{\imath\beta_r},$ and $\xi_r=\theta_re^{\imath\gamma_r}$.
 Note that, for an unbiased displaced squeezed thermal state $\beta_r=\gamma_r=0.$ A biased $\rho^{DS}_r$ is defined as follows:

 Thereafter, the expectation value of an observable $\hat{\mathcal{O}}$ reads

-where the last equality follows from invariance of trace under cyclic-permutation of operators.
-Next, in our derivation of expectation values of observables we consider the following set of transformations of annihilation and creation operators:
+where the last equality follows from the invariance of trace under cyclic permutation of operators.
+Next, in our derivation of expectation values of observables, we consider the following set of transformations of annihilation and creation operators: